eduarguz/shift-php-cs/README.md

 #  PHP CS Fixer - Laravel Coding Style Ruleset

-This package allows you to use the set of rules for [PHP CS Fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer) created and recommended by [Laravel Shift](https://laravelshift.com/).
+This package allows you to use the set of rules for [PHP CS Fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer) created and recommended by [Laravel Shift](https://laravelshift.com/) with some modification.

 You can find the **original and official** source of the ruleset in [this gist](https://gist.github.com/laravel-shift/cab527923ed2a109dda047b97d53c200).